BaseSecrete/rorvswild/README.md

 You can create unlimited apps on *rorvswild.com*.
 If you want to monitor your staging environment, create a new app and edit your rorvswild.yml to add the API key.

+In case there is no data in the dashboard, you can run in a rails console : `RorVsWild.check`.

 ## Development mode: *RoRvsWild Local*

 ![RoRvsWild Local](./images/rorvswild_local.jpg)